YosefLab/Rline/README.md

 ## Differences between Rline and LINE C++
 - Rline wraps the original LINE C++ files compiled without the options -march=native and -Ofast.
-This is too make the outputs deterministic.
 - There are precision differences between LINE and Rline's normalize function due to floating point arithmetic differences between C++ and R (roughly 1e-6 in magnitude).
 - Please call all functions with binary option set to 0 as Rline cannot output binary formatted data unlike the original LINE C++ Files.
-- The seed in Rline has been preset to a fixed number so your results should be deterministic if you use the same inputs and same parameters.
+- To get deterministic results, please set the seed using set.seed() when calling the line function as seen in the testthat cases
 - The multithreaded option to call the line function is not supported by Rline unlike in the LINE C++ file.
 Thus, please call line with the threads parameter as 1.
 - All malloc issues (which should not happen unless your data is really big) should cause an exit to the program.